 Step 2: Repeat their concerns back to them to show that you understand

 Imagine a frustrated customer has reached their boiling point after being bounced around between clueless representatives — each providing different information.
 In such cases, if the issue has escalated to management, Drew suggests managers and owners review past conversations.
-Pinpointing exactly where things got heated, they can address the situation more effectively when speaking with the customer.
+Pinpointing exactly where things got heated, they can address the root cause of customer dissatisfaction more effectively when speaking with the customer.

 Call recordings are a single source of truth, providing a reliable and crystal-clear picture of what was said.
 When you factor in their most recent responses to your questions, you’ll discover that resolving the issue becomes much more manageable.